 Make Defensive Driving a Top Priority

-Making sure that you can expertly pilot your vehicle in all driving situations is your first line of defense against ending up in an RV accident.
+Making sure that you can expertly pilot your vehicle in all driving situations is your first line of defence against ending up in an RV accident.
 To make sure you are truly exceptional behind the wheel, take a basic defensive driving course, then think about RV training.
 You can find these specialty driving courses by talking with your RV dealer, asking your insurance company, or talking with members of the Explorer RV Club.

-Skip City Roads and Take the Highway Instead
+Skip City Roads and Take the Highway Instead Save & Exit

 Since most collisions happen on busy city roads, always opt for the highway when you want to decrease your risk of an RV accident.
 Although you will go much faster on the highway, the lack of turns and stops minimizes the risk of collisions significantly.
 If you are unsure of any alternative routes, map out all the possible routes ahead of time.